Rebalance Without Moving the Threshold

 The rebalance had four changes:

 The key move is the Perplexity boost.
-Before PR #28, Perplexity's 30-point max meant that even a near-perfect Perplexity score (say 28) combined with a strong Grok score (say 28) would get you to 56 — well below 70 — unless the calibrator also fired.
-After the rebalance, a near-perfect Perplexity score (47) plus a strong Grok score (32) gets you to 79.
+Before PR #28, Perplexity's 30-point max meant that even a near-perfect Perplexity score (say 28) combined with a strong Grok score (say 28) and a typical News score (~10) would get you to 66 — still short of 70 — unless the calibrator also fired or News scored near its own max.
+After the rebalance, a near-perfect Perplexity score (47) plus a strong Grok score (32) gets you to 79 on those two components alone.
 Threshold cleared without the calibrator firing at all.

 The calibrator's max dropped from 25 to 20.
 On the surface this looks like a demotion.
 But the real purpose was to shrink its share of the total so that the other components could realistically cover the threshold without it.
 A dead load-bearing component is a footgun; a dead additive component is just dead weight.
 The rebalance moved the calibrator from the first category to the second.